alzx666/gitLearn/readme.txt

-alzx test the git config --global push.default matching alzx test the git reset --hard with no parameter.
+alzx test the git config --global push.default matching alzx test the git reset --hard with no parameter. alzx test the git reset --hard with no parameter again by use the git checkout file first.

 okok,git learning is end in a satisfactory way!